 When we talk about what to use oral proposals for, we are usually thinking of contracts; however, they may also be used for non-FAR-based vehicles, such as Other Transaction agreements.
 You can also incorporate oral proposal procedures into task order or delivery order contracts to further simplify the ordering process, but remember that the wording for IDIQs will be a little different under FAR Part 16.5 procedures than under FAR Part 15.3 procedures.
 Source selections under Part 16 are more streamlined, so don’t try to make it look like a Part 15 source selection.

-Use of oral proposals and “pitch days” have become increasingly popular since early 2018.
+Use of oral proposals and “pitch days” have become increasingly popular since early 2018, with virtual pitch days taking the lead during the pandemic shutdowns.
 Procurement innovation centers such as AFWERX and DIU incorporate oral proposals or some form of oral proposal as a streamlined methodology for acquiring innovative commercial services or emerging technologies.
 For example, AFWERX hosts pitch days in conjunction with their Small Business Innovation Research (SBIR) topics and DIU initiated Commercial Solutions Opening (CSO) procedures that include oral proposals.

 Although this guide is primarily intended for buying offices that don’t typically use oral proposals or don’t have extensive experience with them, innovation centers may find it helpful as well.